nolascoacosta/square_app/README.md

 #### Manual installation

 ***
+Note:
+The purpose of using docker compose is because it gives us a greater ease when scaling our services vertically and thus managing the high levels of traffic in our web applications.

-Note: I understand this is probably not the best way to use docker since we could just install all the dependencies needed in the container it self.
+I understand this is probably not the best way to use docker since we could just install all the dependencies needed in the container it self.

 ***
 ## Installation